 “Feeling versus thinking” and “watching versus doing”

-Every learner will score differently on these two important dimensions of learning:
+Every learner will score differently on these two important dimensions:

 In designing a course with the business games created by Inchainge, Kolb’s learning cycle is a powerful model.
-Below we explain all the steps in the learning cycle and how they work in our business simulation games:
+Below we explain all the steps and how they work in our business simulation games:

-After this the team is ready for a next learning cycle, starting again with a round of decisions in the business game.
-A training is typically designed to go through this cycle three to six times.
+After this the team is ready for the next learning cycle, starting again with a round of decisions in the business game.
+Training is typically designed to go through this cycle three to six times.
 Every cycle a new topic or learning objective can be highlighted and a new round in the business game will be played.

 Now you have a clear understanding of the learning cycle and how Inchainge uses this cycle to facilitate its business simulation games.
 Do you want to learn more?
 Take a look at our page about experiential learning.
 Or, check out our business games!

 Now you know everything about the learning cycle, Kolb’s model, and why to use it.
-You discovered that the learning cycle shows how an effective experiential learning process can be designed.
+You discovered that this cycle shows how an effective experiential learning process can be designed.
 In addition to Kolb’s macro cycle, Klabbers (2009) identifies a micro cycle in his ‘Magic Circle’ model.
 The micro cycle occurs within a learner’s team during the experience of a business game.
-Learners go through 4 steps allowing learners to learn from each other.
-A training consists of multiple learning cycles.
+Learners go through 4 steps allowing them to learn from each other.
+Training consists of multiple learning cycles.
 In designing courses with Inchainge’s business games the learning cycle is a powerful model.

 Experiential learning is a powerful way of education that fosters numerous benefits.
 We truly believe that going through an experience, will result in a better and longer lasting understanding.
 What is experiential learning exactly?
 And why should it be implemented?
 In this article, Inchainge discusses everything you need to know about experiential learning.